Document Type : Research Paper

 Abstract

-Although the realm of water and gas injection within enhanced oil recovery has garnered considerable attention in the contemporary era, some engineers believe that alternative and cost-effective methods could play a more pivotal role in this field.
-Utilization of substances like surfactants and polymers is seen as an innovative technique that has made a substantial impact on the oil sector; however, the large-scale production of such materials proves to be financially burdensome.
-Furthermore, the manufacture of these substances results in hazardous wastes, posing risks to both human health and the environment, ultimately leading to extensive and irreversible pollution.
-The adoption of natural surfactants emerges as a viable solution with relatively high efficacy.
+Although water and gas injection within enhanced oil recovery has garnered considerable attention in the contemporary era, some engineers argue that alternative and cost-effective methods could play a pivotal role in this field.
+The utilization of substances like surfactants and polymers is seen as an innovative technique that has substantially impacted the oil sector; however, the large-scale production of such materials is financially burdensome.
+Furthermore, manufacturing these substances results in hazardous wastes, posing risks to both human health and the environment, ultimately leading to extensive and irreversible pollution.
+Adopting natural surfactants emerges as a viable solution with relatively high efficacy.
 These plant-derived surfactants, extracted from indigenous plant leaves, are cost-effective, biodegradable, and pose no threat to human health or the environment.
-The incorporation of these natural surfactants in oil-related experiments has yielded satisfactory outcomes, showcasing their effectiveness in reducing the interfacial tension between water and oil, modifying crude oil viscosity, isolating heavy components of crude oil.
-Using conventional methods in the industry, such as water and gas injection, only leads to small exploitations, and in general, a very large amount of oil remains in place, but using modern methods, such as surfactant injection, these efficiencies Somewhere it increases up to 30-40%.
-According to the micromodel injection tests, when natural surfactants interact well with divalent ions, we will have the maximum recovery factor, the cedar non-ionic and rosemary cationic surfactants have increased the efficiency by 33% and 46%, respectively.
+Incorporating these natural surfactants in oil-related experiments has yielded satisfactory outcomes, showcasing their effectiveness in reducing the interfacial tension between water and oil, modifying crude oil viscosity, and isolating heavy components of crude oil.
+Using conventional methods in the industry, such as water and gas injection, only leads to small exploitations, and in general, a considerable amount of oil remains in place.
+However, using modern methods, such as surfactant injection, these efficiencies increase to 30-40%.
+According to the micromodel injection tests, maximum recovery factors are achieved when natural surfactants interact well with divalent ions; the cedar non-ionic and Rosemary cationic surfactants have improved efficiency by 33% and 46%, respectively.

 Keywords